caramelomartins/website/content/blog/elevate-shell-scripts.md

 One of the best resources I found was [this](http://unix.stackexchange.com/questions/28791/prompt-for-sudo-password-and-programmatically-elevate-privilege-in-bash-script) answer on [unix.stackexchange](http://unix.stackexchange.com/).

-Reading through that answer I was intriged by five things, in those snippets: `$EUID`, `$0`, `$@`, `$?` and `$UID`.
+Reading through that answer I am intriged by five things, in those snippets: `$EUID`, `$0`, `$@`, `$?` and `$UID`.
 These looked like interesting, useful Bash environment variables.
 I research a little bit more to find out what they are.

-`$EUID` does this...

-`$0` does this...

-`$@` does this...

-`$?` does this...

-`$UID` does this...
+Again, I turned my attention to StackOverflow, specifically [this answer](http://stackoverflow.com/questions/27669950/difference-between-euid-and-uid), [this one](http://stackoverflow.com/questions/27669950/difference-between-euid-and-uid) and Wikipedia.
+I not always use StackOverflow but sometimes it helps a ton. `$EUID` and `$UID`, represent two separate things. `$UID` gives the user identifier which identifies the real user ID of the calling process, in the system.
+We can use `$EUID` to give the effective user, in the system.
+Apparently, there is also the file system, saved and real (`ruid`).
+[1] The differences between all this types of users are still unclear to me but, what I know so far, it that a superuser will always have `$EUID` as 0.
+An important note is that this works only for `bash`.

+The remaining parts of this are also `bash` variables:

+- `$0` is a positional parameter that refers to the filename of the script in execution.
+So, it is effectively argument - 1.

+- `$@` represents the parameters, "without interpretation or expansion".
+It will output the parameters as they were written.

+- `$?` will get you the exit status of a command.

+All of this can be further investigated on [Advanced Bash-Scripting Guide's Chapter 9](http://tldp.org/LDP/abs/html/internalvariables.html).

 The top voted answer was an interesting way to ask the system: "Are you running this as superuser?".
-If the system reply that it wasn't running it as super user, it would re-run the script preprending `sudo`.
+If the system reply that it wasn't running it as super user, it would re-run the script, along with its parameters, preprending `sudo`.
 The full answer is very short but very powerful:

 ```
 if [ $EUID != 0 ]; then